Independent Subway System: Service letters

 The final pre-Chrystie Street Connection service is shown here; for more details, see the individual service pages.
 Terminals shown are the furthest the service reached.

 After the Chrystie Street Connection opened, the original IND Service Letter scheme was gradually abandoned.
 All lines, whether local or express, now use a single letter, and only the 8th Avenue/6th Avenue distinction (A, C, E vs. B, D, F) has been maintained.
-Following consolidation under city ownership, the numbered lines of the former BMT system were also gradually reassigned letters for consistency with the IND system.
+Following consolidation under city ownership, the numbered routes of the former BMT system were also gradually relabeled to letters for consistency with the IND system.

 Platform lengths

 The IND was built with longer platforms than those of the IRT or BMT.
 Initial plans called for stations to be built with 660 ft long platforms to accommodate trains of eleven 60 ft cars.
 These lengths were shortened, as stations on the IND Eighth Avenue Line between 72nd Street and 163rd Street – Amsterdam Avenue have lengths of exactly 600 ft.
 There were two exceptions: 96th Street was 615 ft on both levels, as that was the standard length of platforms built for the IND after the 1940s.

 The 81st Street–Museum of Natural History station had an uptown platform that was 630 ft long, and a downtown platform that was 615 ft.
-Platforms of exactly 600 ft length can be found on the IND Queens Boulevard Line between Elmhurst Avenue and 67th Avenue.
+Platforms of exactly 600 ft length can be found on some IND Queens Boulevard Line stations between Elmhurst Avenue and 67th Avenue.

 Some of the IND Sixth Avenue Line stations have much greater platform lengths.
 In 34th Street–Herald Square, the uptown platform was originally 745 ft, long enough to hold a 12-car train of 60 ft cars.
 The downtown platform was originally 685 ft.
 Both platforms of the 23rd Street station are 670 ft.
-The 47th–50th Streets–Rockefeller Center has platforms that are 665 ft.
+The 47th–50th Streets–Rockefeller Center station has platforms that are 665 ft.

 In the IND Second System, planned stations would have been 700 to 720 ft long and tile work would have been more "modern".

 Surviving IND equipment

-The Independent Subway System operated solely with one family of subway cars, commonly referred to as the Arnines.
-These include the R1s, R4s, R6s, R7/As and R9s.
+The Independent Subway System operated solely with one family of subway cars – commonly referred to as the R1–9 fleet – comprising the R1s, R4s, R6s, R7/As and R9 cars.
 After the equipment was retired in the 1970s, twenty cars were sent to various museums.
 Eleven of these cars are preserved by the New York Transit Museum and Railway Preservation Corp.
 The other nine are on private property or preserved at other museums.